***2018 SHORTLIST HAS BEEN ANNOUNCED - CLICK ON 'THE SHORTLIST' ABOVE TO VIEW***

 The core campaign idea needs to be a 30-60 second TV spot, which will launch on Channel 4 in Feb 2019.
 However, the judges are keen to see how the campaign idea could live beyond that spot, elsewhere in the world of TV and also how it might translate through the rest of the media landscape.

-In the short-listing process the judges will be considering the following criteria:
+In the short-listing process the judges considered the following criteria:

 - The Big Idea - The campaign idea needs to be articulated clearly and concisely.
 Concepts which feel fresh, new and grab your attention are welcomed.